 After being at Summit on top of the ice sheet in Greenland where snow accumulates at a rate of 60-65 cm per year, I still wanted to see the edge of the ice sheet.
 The Russell GlacierA mass of ice that persists for many years and notably deforms and flows under the influence of gravity. is about 17 km from Kangerlussuaq.
 Some people hike the stretch, some ride bikes, but a few of us signed up with a tour bus and went out for the afternoon.
 The 15-passenger van was hiked up and had 4-wheel drive…thank heavens.
 The road was an adventure by itself and when we hit the glacial till, I thought we would sink down and get stuck.
 But our driver and guide had traveled this road many times and did an excellent job negotiating the path out to the glacier.

 These chunks of ice were bobbing down the stream of glacial melt

 Once there we could explore within a reasonable distance.
 The glacier was definitely calving frequently with chunks of ice bobbing and turning over and over as they moved down the fast moving water.
 The sound of the glacier was like that of a low-sounding thunder.
 There was an area along the side that resembled a cave where water was streaming down and ice falling.
 It was absolutely incredible.
 This part of the ice edge is only moving 12-50 meters a year now.
-Another glacier which is north of here, the Jakobshavn Glacier, is moving very fast, around 12 km a year.
+Another glacier which is north of here, the Jakobshavn GlacierA mass of ice that persists for many years and notably deforms and flows under the influence of gravity., is moving very fast, around 12 km a year.
 Many scientists are studying the glaciers in Greenland and you can Google both of these glaciers to get more information.

 notice the falling ice inside the cave